Saitozkaya/FracRough/README.md

 **************************************************
 NAME OF CODE:			FRACROUGH

 DEVELOPER:				Sait I. Ozkaya

 email: 				saitozkaya@ gmail.com

 mob: 				90 537 283 7243

 273 3 943 7071

 HARDWARE:				PC

-SOFWWARE:				WINDOWS, Microsoft Excel platform PROGRAMMING LANGUAGE:		VBA
+SOFWWARE:				WINDOWS, Microsoft Excel platform

+PROGRAMMING LANGUAGE:		VBA

 YEAR:					2020

 TEMPLATE:				FRACROUGH JRC EXCEL VBA.XLSM

 ****************************************************
 HIGHLIGHTS

 Fracture roughness has many applications in engineering and petroleum geology.

 Fracture roughness measurement on cores from subsurface rocks is a challenge.

-FRACROUGH software is designed to calculate fracture roughness from cores Input consists of fracture traces from core, borehole diameter and attitude Output is Joint roughness coefficient, JRC and wall mismatch for each fracture.
+FRACROUGH software is designed to calculate fracture roughness from cores.

+Input consists of fracture traces from core, borehole diameter and attitude.

+Output is Joint roughness coefficient, JRC and wall mismatch for each fracture.

 INSTRUCTIONS